Kryst4lDem0ni4s/Khwaish-YTNUM1/README.md

 ### Mindful Breaks System

-I've designed multiple types of break suggestions that appear at strategic moments[1]:
+I've designed multiple types of break suggestions that appear at strategic moments:

 - **Feed Breaks & Content Stoppers** - Friendly messages integrated into the feed with fun formats suggesting breaks after prolonged scrolling
 - **"You've been here for quite a while"** interventions with multiple design variations